Skip to main content

 • Students currently enrolled at WVU should also submit the online application, but need to contact Associate Professor Christa Lilly, PhD, prior to application.

-• Complete the WVU graduate application and indicate Applied Biostatistics Certificate and submit with the processing fee.
+• Complete the Online Application and indicate Applied Biostatistics Certificate and submit with the processing fee.

 • Submit official school transcripts and official GRE scores to: